Stat 411/511

 Getting set up on your own computer

-For ST511 we will RStudio as our integrated development environment (IDE) for R. It provides an uniform experience over all operating systems and has a nice built-in editor.
-You don’t need to install anything, just go to http://rstudio.scf.oregonstate.edu and log in with your ONID ID and password.
+For ST411/511 we will RStudio as our integrated development environment (IDE) for R. It provides an uniform experience over all operating systems and has a nice built-in editor.

 Step One: Install R for your operating system.